rednafi/digressions/_posts/python/2020-04-21-python-concurrent-futures.md

     print(future.result())
 ```

-The above situation usually happens when a subroutine produces nested `Future` object and runs runs on a single thread.
+The above situation usually happens when a subroutine produces nested `Future` object and runs on a single thread.
 In the function `wait_on_future`, the `executor.submit(pow, 5, 2)` creates another `Future` object.
 Since I'm running the entire thing using a single thread, the internal future object is blocking the thread and the external `executor.submit()` method inside the context manager can not use any threads.
 This situation can be avoided using multiple threads but in general, this is a bad design itself.

 Then there're situations when you might be getting lower performance with concurrent code than its sequential counterpart.
 This could happen for multiple reasons.